ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # August 27 2019

-- Heading to Seattle for PAX.
+- Heading to Washington for PAX.
   - Thank you to my friends for funding me I love you.

 # August 26 2019